emacs-eaf/emacs-application-framework/README.md

 (setq eaf-proxy-port "1080")
 ```

-If you use Socks5 as local proxy, one can set proxy type with:
+If you use Socks5 as a local proxy, one can set proxy type with:

 ```Elisp
 (setq eaf-proxy-type "socks5")